-We are delighted to announce the second of our series of four webchats with leading autism experts from around the world.
-In our second, FREE one hour webchat, sponsored by Axcis Education, we are privileged to welcome the world-renowned developmental psychologist, author and researcher, Professor Simon Baron-Cohen.
+We were delighted to host the second of our series of four webchats with leading autism experts from around the world.
+In this second, FREE one hour webchat, sponsored by Axcis Education, we were privileged to welcome the world-renowned developmental psychologist, author and researcher, Professor Simon Baron-Cohen.

 Simon is Professor of Developmental Psychopathology at the University of Cambridge and Director of the Autism Research Centre (ARC) in Cambridge funded by Autism Research Trust.
-This exclusive webchat taking place on the 26 April at 4pm BST is a fantastic opportunity to ask one of the worlds leading autism experts your autism questions.
+This exclusive webchat took place on the 26 April 2017.
+This session was very well received with questions covering various topics including diagnosis, OCD, employment and university.